pillanosl/PL.Practice1_pillanosl_masuarezs1/README.md

+## Students

-*Students: Mayerly Alejandra Suarez Sepulveda, Paula Inés Llanos López.
+- Mayerly Alejandra Suarez Sepulveda.
+- Paula Inés Llanos López.

-*Lenguage: Java
+## Project Details

+- **Programming Language:** Java.
-*Version: corretto-17 Amazon Corretto version 17.0.10
+- **Version:** Corretto-17 Amazon Corretto version 17.0.10
-*IDE: IntelliJ IDEA
+- **IDE:** IntelliJ IDEA.

+## Overview

-*Resume: In this project, we carried out the practice proposed by the programming languages teacher Alexander Narváez Berrío.
-We develop a system called "creation of living beings", dividing them into two main categories: those that belong to the sky and those that belong to the earth.
-Living beings from earth will not be able to access certain characteristics of beings from the sky, except for humans.
-In addition, we will implement the Factory design pattern, using a common Creator interface for both types of living beings.
+This project is a practice assignment given by our programming languages teacher, Alexander Narváez Berrío.
+We have developed a system called "Creation of Living Beings", which categorizes beings into two main groups: those belonging to the sky and those belonging to the earth.
+Earthly beings have restricted access to certain characteristics of sky beings, except for humans.
+Additionally, we have implemented the Factory design pattern, utilizing a common Creator interface for both types of living beings.